tapdaq/tapdaq-ios-samples/README.md

 You can find your Tapdaq App ID and Client Key by logging in to https://tapdaq.com

+Next, you will need to install the Tapdaq SDK and ad network adapters, to do this:
+1. Run `cd TapdaqExamples`
+2. Run `pod update && pod install`

 The sample applications are written in both Objective-C and Swift.

 Below are demos of each sample app in action.
 If you run into any issues or questions, please e-mail us on support@tapdaq.com